Holland's Next Top Model season 3

-The third cycle of Holland's Next Top Model premiered on 15 October 2007 on RTL5.
+The third cycle of Holland's Next Top Model premiered on 15 October 2007 on RTL 5.
 This was the first cycle of the series to be hosted by Dutch model Daphne Deckers, who replaced the previous host, Yfke Sturm after two cycles.
 All of the previous season's judges returned for the new cycle, with the exception of photographer and creative director Carli Hermès, who was replaced by photographer Philip Riches.
 Bastiaan van Schaik also replaced stylist Ruud van der Pijl as a mentor for the contestants.

-The prizes for this cycle included a modelling contract with Modelmasters The Agency valued at €75,000, a cover feature for Glamour magazine an advertising campaign for L'Oreal, and the opportunity to represent the Netherlands at the 2008 Ford Models Supermodel of the World contest.
+The prizes for this cycle included a modelling contract with Modelmasters The Agency valued at €75,000, a cover feature for Glamour magazine, an advertising campaign for L'Oreal, and the opportunity to represent the Netherlands at the 2008 Ford Models Supermodel of the World contest.

 The winner of the competition was 20-year-old Cecile Sinclair from Middelburg, Zeeland.